Fractif/fractif/apps/blog/_posts/diversifying-with-luxury-assets.md

 Despite all of this, consumerism is still alive and well, and luxury brands have been able to adapt to a new digital environment and enhance their digital engagement with their customers.

 "With China, it's not a question of demand - the demand is there.
 But it's a question of how the health situation and the restrictions evolve," Bernard Arnault said.
+Chinese consumers accounted for 30% of all luxury sales in 2018, according to Bain & Co.

 "The momentum for the key markets in North America, Europe and Japan is growing, while China was very advantageous until the end of February," RBC consultants said earlier this month.